 Using Donor Eggs For IVF

-- Our live birth rate from fresh donor eggs cycles is industry leading at approximately 70%
+- Our live birth rate from both frozen and fresh donor egg cycles is industry leading at approximately 65%

-- all embryology, ICSI, assisted hatching, surgical fees, embryo freezing and the first year of storage
+- Donor Egg IVF package include all embryology, ICSI, assisted hatching, surgical fees, embryo freezing and the first year of storage.
+Some package exclusions apply.

 Egg Donation Program

-Here, at Santa Monica Fertility Center, we have developed an internal egg donation program to support patients whose journey to parenthood may need to include using donor eggs.
+Here, at Santa Monica Fertility, we have developed an egg donation program to support patients whose journey to parenthood may need to include using donor eggs.
 While using an egg donor and a surrogate is a popular option for gay men to become parents, there are also many reasons why women turn to egg donation to achieve pregnancy.

 We successfully work with patients who: